lkesteloot/unsong/unsong.md

 “Caelius!” ordered Nathanda, “you go to the medical center, right now!”

-“You…don’t understand,” her brother said feverishly, connecting wire to wire.
+“You... don’t understand,” her brother said feverishly, connecting wire to wire.
 “This is THARMAS.
 It was Father’s computer.
 But it’s more than that.
 This is the watcher in the darkness.
 This is what guards North America, keeps it safe.
 Without this, anybody could—”

 “Oh God,” said Nathanda.
 “Cael, you’re hurt.
 You’re delusional.
 Sohu, get a hold of him and bring him to the medical center, [i]please[/i].”

 Sohu took a step toward Caelius just as he plugged one cable into another and Citadel West turned into a maelstrom of frantic light and noise.

 For a second I thought there had been another explosion.
 But the sensory overload resolved itself into the most powerful alarm I had ever heard.
-An alarm suitable for…
+An alarm suitable for...

 North American airspace flickered back on the screen.
 But the familiar image was blemished.
 A flashing red dot appeared near Las Vegas.
 What was left of THARMAS groaned and refreshed the display.
 The dot moved very slightly east.